1989 BP National Championships – Singles

+The 1989 BP National Championships was a Grand Prix tennis tournament played in Wellington in New Zealand.

 Ramesh Krishnan was the defending champion but lost in the first round to Patrick Baur.

 Kelly Evernden won in the final 7–5, 6–1, 6–4 against Shuzo Matsuoka.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.